 There is misinformation about the British White and American British White Park cattle.
-These cattle are, in fact, are the same breed and both derived from the same cattle association that started in 1975.
-They just have different association names and you should not confuse yourself with them being the Ancient White Park cattle.
+These cattle are, in fact, are the same breed and both derived from the same single cattle association that started in 1975.
+There are now two different associations for registry and you should not confuse yourself with them being the Ancient White Park cattle.

 For more information click HERE.

 In 1940, one bull and five cows were sent to the United States as seedstock in event of a Nazi invasion of England.
 In about 1960 all Park cattle (British White cattle living in the Parks in England) in the custody of the U.S Government were sold to the public.